 Though mostly remembered for such lip-quivering hits as The Little White Cloud That Cried, Ray definitely started out on an R&B kick.

-In an era ruled by the crooner, Johnnie Ray (born in Oregon in 1927) was so sensational and so unconventional that Columbia Records placed his first record release on their R&B-oriented Okeh label, giving the impression that the singer was black.
+In an era ruled by the crooner, Johnnie Ray (born in Oregon in 1927 of American Indian ancestry) was so sensational and so unconventional that Columbia Records placed his first record release on their R&B-oriented Okeh label, giving the impression that the singer was black.

 In doing so, they created the first artist of importance to cross the white/black music dividing line.